radiusxyz/bolt/guides/mainnet-genesis/README.md

 - `<your-rpc-url>` is the URL of the Ethereum RPC node you are using
 - `<your-operator-private-key>` is the private key of the operator account you are using
-- `<your-extra-data-string>` is any extra string you want to include in the registration, such as your operator name, website or a custom identifier
+- `<your-extra-data-string>` is any extra string you want to include in the registration, such as your operator name, website or a custom identifier.
+If you use a single word, please avoid using quotes (e.g. `my-operator` instead of `"my-operator"`).
 - `<your-operator-rpc-url>` is the URL of the bolt-sidecar RPC server you will be receiving preconfirmation requests on.
 By default, this is set to Chainbound's "bolt RPC" that acts as proxy for all operators.
 You can also change this setting at any time later on.